smastrom/notivue/README.md

 _Update peding notifications with ease_

 **🧩 Custom Components API**
-_Use your own components while VueNotify handles the rest_
+_Use your own components while Notsy handles the rest_

 **🎢 Slick transitions and animations**
 _Customize enter/leave animations_